jokeofweek/orpg/README.md

 - Clean up API to make it more clear when requesting a segment X/Y and a map-wide X/Y
 - Fix up the account ID system and then replace all the packets that use the name of the character is the ID.
 - Fix seamless scroll to request segments in order of need.
-- On changing a map, the viewbox needs to be rebuilt with the right content width /content height
 - Allow for editing of autotiles via editor application.
 - Fix up the 2x2 autotiler to be more smart and use the cache.